fenago/python-minicourses/MiniCourse_CV/sample.md

 model.add(Flatten())
 model.add(Dense(1, activation='sigmoid'))
 model.summary()
-Listing 2: Example of a CNN with pooling and output layer.

 ```

 Your Task

 Your task in this lesson is to run the example and describe how the shape of an input image